Meta Kuehn (Primary)

 - Detection of in vivo ETEC vesicle production awarded by National Institutes of Health 2003 - 2006

 - Production and function of E Coli Vesicles awarded by National Institutes of Health 2002 - 2004

-- Howard Hughes Postdoctoral Research Fellow, Biochemistry And Molecular Biolovy, University of California at Berkeley 1994 - 1997
+Howard Hughes Postdoctoral Research Fellow, Biochemistry & Molecular Biology, University of California at Berkeley, 1994-1997

 - Bonnington, KE, and Kuehn, MJ.
 "Protein selection and export via outer membrane vesicles."
 Biochim Biophys Acta 1843, no. 8 (August 2014): 1612-1619.
 (Review) Full Text Link to Item